PhD Frequently Asked Questions

 No. Prior coursework at the graduate level will not reduce your time to degree.
 There is very little overlap between MBA and PhD level coursework (even if your MBA was earned from Chicago Booth).

-Approximately 20–25 new PhD students matriculate each fall, selected from around 800 applicants.
-All applications are reviewed at the same time and in comparison with each other following the submission deadline of December 15.
-The application reviewers base their decisions on all the information in an applicant’s file including the essay, academic background and performance, research interest and potential, prior exposure to academic research, the strength of the recommendations, and scores on the GMAT or the GRE.
+Approximately 20–25 new PhD students matriculate each fall, selected from between around 730-900 applicants in a given year.
+All applications in a single dissertation area are reviewed at the same time and in comparison with each other following the submission deadline of December 15.
+We do not do rolling admissions or early reviews.
+The application reviewers base their decisions on all the information in an applicant’s file including the essay, academic background and performance, research interest and potential, prior exposure to academic research, the strength of the recommendations, and scores on the GMAT or the GRE (when required).
 The review process takes place between December 15 and February 28, with admissions decisions sent out by email in early March.

-- For the Joint Program in Financial Economics, the GRE is required.
+- Joint Program in Financial Economics: GRE is required

 There is no minimum cutoff score for the GRE/GMAT in order for your file to be reviewed.